Do you use hashtags?

-Make sure the hashtag is short and something that others aren’t using already.
+Make sure the hashtag is relatively short and something that others aren’t using already.
 You want to own the search results for the hashtag you'll use.

 3. Publish hashtag content with advocates

 No campaign will be a success story without advocates working with you.
-Your advocates can be your team members and employees sharing the campaign hashtag on their personal profiles.
+Your advocates can be your team members and employees sharing the marketing campaign hashtag on their personal profiles.
 Many hashtag campaigns collaborate with influencers – platforms like Traackr can help you identify the most influential social media users and reward them for sharing the content.